LIFE STORY

 From the Ellsberg papers we learn that attack would have involved use of tactical nuclear weapons against a number of airports in south China

 It was not until the late sixties that China developed its own nuclear deterrent.
-But by then Beijing had decided for One China reasons to accept Taiwan’s occupation of the Offshore islands i.e. Taiwan is China so to attack Taiwan-held islands is to attack China.
-There have been no moves against the islands since, despite occasional provocations.
+But by then Beijing had decided for One China reasons to accept Taiwan’s occupation of the Offshore islands i.e. since Taiwan is China then to attack Taiwan-held islands is to attack China.

 As I have argued elsewhere, the trauma in Sino-Soviet relations brought on by the US 1958 threats of nuclear retaliation over Quemoy and Matsu was to continue for more than a decade and badly distort Sino-Soviet relationships.